louiesch/LouiesBakery/README.md

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+_This project was created to practice using C#.
+The user responds to several prompts to buy bread and pastries, and the program returns the total cost to the user._

 ## Setup/Installation Requirements

-* _Clone repository from GitHub using: $ git clone https://github.com/louiesch/template-repo_
+* _Clone repository from GitHub to desired location using: $ git clone https://github.com/louiesch/LouiesBakery_
+* _If Node is not yet installed on your machine, do so with:_
+  >run npm install
 * _Navigate to and open project directory in terminal_
+  > cd Bakery.Solution
+* _Once in project directory, open project in code editor_
+  >code .
+* _To build project, in the terminal enter:_
+  >dotnet restore
+* _To run the program, in the terminal enter:_
+  >dotnet run
+* _Respond to the prompts in the command line._

 ## Known Bugs